Freelance Documentary Photographer Akiko DuPont

 Because it was a very small town, everybody was very close, very traditional, and I did have a little bit of a challenge blending in sometimes.
 We had different values, way of thinking, manners.
 I’m glad I came back.

-Childhood - living outside of Japan
+Childhood - Growing Up Outside of Japan

 You spent a lot of your childhood in a number of countries including China, Pakistan, England and Japan.
 So how did that come about?

 So, my father's work brought me to those countries.
 My sister was actually six months old when we went outside Japan.
 China.
 I heard we went there soon after the Tiananmen Square incident, there was quite a little population of Japanese.

 And then we went to Pakistan soon after when India and Pakistan were fighting and when they calmed down.
 So we were quite lucky.
 Then we moved here to England and came back to Japan when I was seven.